CAG2Mark/aoc-2022/README.md

 g++ p1.cpp ../utils/aocutils.o -o p1.exe -O2 -std=c++17
 ```
 # Automatic Input Fetcher
-Navigate to the Advent of Code website, log in, then go to Inspect Element -> Network.
+Navigate to the Advent of Code website, log in, then go to Inspect Element -> Network, then refresh the page.
 Click on the first request, then go to Cookies, then copy your session cookie and paste it into a file called `session` in the root directory.
 Then, you can run `python3 ./get_input.py X` to auto-fetch the input for day `X`.